talkable/talkable-docs/source/ios_sdk/api_integration.rst

 ==========================

-Talkable provides an API that can be utilized to implement a fully native referral program interface if you don't want to use included web-based views.
+Talkable provides an API that can be utilized to implement a fully native referral program interface if you don't want to use included WKWebView-based functionality.
 Below are the methods necessary to integrate the Talkable referral loop into your iOS app.

 1. Create an Origin
 -------------------